MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-2 Mutating data.md

   // ps: here will get a missleading error on the mutation function
   // the real reason for this error is 'onMutate' function. const addTodo = useMutation<Todo, Error, Todo, AddTodoContext>({
+    // PS: AddTodoContext is for the context down below in 'onMutate' func
     mutationFn: (todo: Todo) =>
       axios
         .post<Todo>("https://jsonplaceholder.typicode.com/todos", todo)